Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

 The question that most concerned Catholics was whether there were any proof for the creation of the universe ‘in time’.

 Well, a viable theory, based on Einstein’s General Theory of Relativity (1915), was put forward in 1922 by Alexander Friedman (1888-1925), and then developed in 1927 into the form we now know it by Father Georges Henry Joseph Edouard Lemaitre (1894-1966), a Belgian Jesuit, and professor at the Louvain, based on the principles of general relativity, and other observations of the preceding two centuries.
-Father Lemaitre called it the ‘theory of the primeval atom’, even the ‘cosmic egg’, that the universe ‘exploded’ into existence billions of years go from an infinitesimally small and infinitely dense ‘quantum’ of no dimensions, but near-infinite energy, and is to this day expanding outwards, ‘creating’ space and time as it does so.
+Father Lemaitre called it the ‘theory of the primeval atom’, or the ‘cosmic egg’, proposing that the universe ‘exploded’ into existence billions of years go from an infinitesimally small and infinitely dense ‘singularity’ of no dimensions, but near-infinite energy, and is to this day expanding outwards, ‘creating’ space and time as it does so.

 The term ‘Big Bang’ was originally intended as a dismissive insult by the astronomer Frederick Hoyle, an atheist and a proponent of the steady-state, eternal model, during a BBC radio broadcast in March,1949.
 In Hoyle’s own words: